Callum Cooke: Peterborough United

 On 30 July 2018, Cooke signed for League One side Peterborough United on a two-year deal for an undisclosed fee.

 He was transfer-listed by Peterborough United at the end of the 2018–19 season.
 He moved on loan to Bradford City in August 2019 for the 2019–20 season.
 His loan expired on 1 May 2020.
+Cooke left Peterborough at the end of the 2019–20 season following the expiration of his contract.
+In total, Cooke played 20 times for The Posh in all competitions, scoring once.

 Bradford City

 He returned to Bradford City in July 2020, signing a permanent two-year contract.
+He made his first appearance as a permanent Bradford player was in an EFL Cup defeat against Bolton Wanderers on 5 September 2020.
+In November 2020, Cooke scored his first goal for the Bantams in a 3–0 home win against Southend United.
+In the 2020–21 season, Cooke made 38 appearances in all competitions for Bradford scoring three times.
 Cooke was released by the club at the end of the 2021–22 season.
+Including his loan spell with Bradford, Cooke made a total of 112 appearances in all competitions and scored six times for the club.

 Hartlepool United

 On 6 July 2022, following his departure from Bradford, Cooke decided to join League Two side Hartlepool United on a two-year deal.
 Cooke scored his first Hartlepool goal in a 3–1 win against Harrogate Town in the FA Cup.
 He scored his first league goal on Boxing Day in 2022 which was a late 25-yard free kick in a 2–1 win at Rochdale.

 In September 2023, it was announced that Cooke would be ruled out for several months due to an ankle injury sustained in training.
 However, he returned to the Hartlepool side sooner than expected in November 2023 and was praised by Pools manager John Askey upon his return to the side.
 Cooke provided all three assists in a 3–1 away win against York City early in his return to action.
 He was released by Hartlepool United at the end of the 2023–24 season having made 76 appearances in his two seasons with the club, scoring 11 times.